PetPalHQ

 $33.97

-The Wyze Cam Pan v3 is the honest budget answer for owners whose actual goal is "I want to see what my dog or cat is doing when I am out."
-Wyze's product page documents pan, tilt, and zoom coverage at 1080p, color night vision, two-way audio, and IP65 weather sealing — security-camera-grade hardware applied to a household pet-monitoring use case.
+The Wyze Cam Pan v3 is the honest budget answer for owners who simply want to see what the pet is doing when they are out.
+Wyze's product page documents pan, tilt, and zoom coverage at 1080p.
+Color night vision and two-way audio are included.
+So is IP65 weather sealing — a security-camera-grade spec for a household pet-monitoring use case.

 Where it fits the editorial brief: AVSAB's framing of cameras as monitoring and diagnostic tools does not require treat tossing, AI bark detection, or pet-native marketing.
 A general-purpose security camera with pan-and-tilt coverage and reliable night vision satisfies the same observation use case at a much lower price.
 Reddit's r/Dogowners threads repeatedly surface this exact tradeoff: owners who buy a Furbo for the treat toss often say the treat function gets used less than expected, while the live view gets used constantly.

 What the spec sheet does not tell you: Wyze is not a pet-native platform.
-Alerts are motion- and sound-based with general-purpose tuning rather than pet-specific bark/meow logic, and there is no treat dispensing.
-If your goal is to remotely interact with your pet — toss a treat to interrupt barking, talk to a dog as part of separation-anxiety counterconditioning your veterinary behaviorist has prescribed — this is the wrong category of product.
+Alerts are motion- and sound-based with general-purpose tuning, not pet-specific bark/meow logic.
+There is no treat dispensing.
+If your goal is to remotely interact with your pet — toss a treat to interrupt barking or talk to a dog as part of prescribed counterconditioning — this is the wrong category of product.
 If your goal is room visibility, this is the right category at the right price.

 The two-pack version of this camera surfaces on Amazon at a higher price.
 If you only need one camera for one room, the single-pack listing (ASIN B0B9TWY11Q) is the better value.